QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-13-handling_problems.md

 ***Empty tags in Style Manager***

-Earlier versions may also have tag names that have no associated elements.
+Earlier versions of the plugin may have introduced tags without associated elements.
-In the Style Manager right-click on the "empty" tag and *Remove*.
+In the Style Manager right-click on the "empty" tag, and *Remove*.

 ***Collection directories are not removed***
 If there are subdirectories in the collections directory